 My Response to “11 Downsides to Living in Medellin: An Expat Perspective“

 Recently, I found the article above written by Jeff Paschke on his website Medellin Guru.
 Jeff and I are both Americans living in Medellin.
 Although I don’t know him well, I have attended a few of his monthly Expat gathering events.
 At the time of writing, Jeff had chosen to live in Medellin for the previous 8 years.
-And almost 2 years later, he still lives here, so he is obviously not terribly affected by these “11 downsides”.
+And almost 2 years later, he still lives here, so he is not concerned by these “11 downsides”.
 And he has also written many favorable articles comparing Medellin to other top Expat retirement destinations.

 Nevertheless, I cannot let an article with this title go without a response.
 After all, we are committed to establishing a Christian community of support for English-speaking Americans living in Medellin, and the first English-speaking Christian Church in Medellin.
 Why would anyone come to live in Medellin looking at 11 downsides?
-Let’s examine these so-called downsides to see how serious they really are.
+Let’s examine these so-called downsides to see how serious they are.

 Downside #1 – “Traffic can be bad”

 Is there a city of this size that does not have some traffic issues?
 Couldn’t you say that about almost any large city in the world?
-In fact, from a positive view, most Americans living in Medellin would argue that traffic is a strong indicator that many people really like living here.
-Prior to retiring at the end of 2015, I had spent 35 years commuting in the awful Houston rush-hour traffic.
+In fact, from a positive view, most Americans living in Medellin would argue that traffic is a strong indicator that many people like living here.
+Before retiring at the end of 2015, I had spent 35 years commuting in the awful Houston rush-hour traffic.

 Public Transportation and The Metro